-- Ensure you have the necessary computer hardware, software and Internet components.
+- Ensure you have the necessary software requirements.

-- Read the Administrative Procedures for Filing, Signing and Verifying Pleadings and Papers by Electronic Means.
+- Read and comply with the Local Rules, and Administrative Procedures for Filing, Signing and Verifying Pleadings and Papers by Electronic Means.
 Creditor filers must also review and agree to adhere to the Creditor User Agreement.

 - Determine the level of electronic filing access you need to meet your e-filing needs.

 - ATTORNEYS NOT ALREADY E-FILING IN OTHER BANKRUPTCY COURTS MUST TAKE AN ONLINE CLASS.

 - ATTORNEYS ALREADY E-FILING IN OTHER BANKRUPTCY COURTS, MUST SUCCESSFULLY COMPLETE AN EXERCISE.

 - Click on the Electronic Registration link below: